Feed on

 Read Full Post »

 Like most holidays, Thanksgiving gives us a chance to be reflective, which of course I love.
-Musicians think in musical terms – about relationships between pitches and harmonies, rhythmic patterns on various time scales, the big picture of musical form and of the ensemble, and where we fit into it.
-So we are naturally inclined […]
+Musicians think in musical terms – about relationships between pitches and harmonies, rhythmic patterns […]

 Read Full Post »